 - Beliefs.
 The conditioning leads to beliefs.
 These beliefs are the thoughts that come up when you begin listening to your heart.
 They’re things like: “I’m not good enough,” “If I follow my joy, I’ll starve,” or “People will laugh at me if I do this.”
 These beliefs feel rock-solid, but they are full of air.
 These are not your thoughts, but thoughts you’ve picked up from other people as you’ve grown up.
 It’s not anyone’s fault, because this programming has been passed from generation to generation.

 - Fear.
 Last but not least, fear makes this hard.
-But not the feeling that you associate with fear, but the story you weave around it.
+Not the feeling that you associate with fear, but the story you weave around it.
 You see, when we break down fear, it’s a feeling.
 That feeling may be uncomfortable, but it’s not a problem until you start telling yourself a story of why you feel that way, or why you’re not good enough.
 When you believe that story, you start trying to fix it, and then you’re caught in the illusion.

 6 Practical Tips

 I wish there was a magic formula I could give you, but there isn’t.

 - Stop trying to figure it out.
 You don’t have to try and figure out where your life is going, or even what your passion is.
-You can start living a happier life right now by tapping into your heart and by following your joy.
+You can start living a happier life right now by tapping into your heart and following your joy.

 - Take tiny steps.
 You don’t have to quit your job or do anything radical.
 You can start following your heart in tiny, doable steps.
 Start by moving your awareness from your head to your heart.
 And listen.
-That’s how you start.

 What Not to Do

-The more you resist your own feelings, the more you will suffer.
+The more you resist your own feelings, the more you suffer.
 We can’t change what is, yet we wish that it would be different.
 This is what makes following your heart so hard.

 Stop trying to figure everything out.
 Stop trying to control the outcome.
 Stop trying to achieve more and be more.
 Just relax, even if it’s just for five seconds.

 It means you center yourself in the present moment and listen to your heart.